collective/collective.cover/docs/developer.rst

   </registry>

-There are a couple of methods defined in this base class that provide additional functionality expected by the cover object, that you should override in your class:
+There are a couple of methods defined in this base class that provide additional functionality expected by the cover object, that you may need to override in your class, if your use case requires it:

 **populate_with_object(obj)**
     It takes a Plone content object as parameter, and it will store the